Tanzania's COVID-19 denial risks pulling Africa back | DW | 09.02.2021

 In February, the World Health Organization said it planned to start dispatching around 90 million COVID-19 vaccines to Africa.
 But two countries, Tanzania and Burundi, were excluded from the program.

-Burundi said it focused on prevention measures and did not see the need yet to vaccinate its nearly 12 million citizens, according to local media.
+While Tanzania has been reluctant to accept vaccines, Burundi said it was focusing on prevention measures and did not see the need yet to vaccinate its nearly 12 million citizens, according to local media.

 During the 2020 Tanzania political campaigns and elections, there was little regard for COVID protocols